Updated April 13, 2021

-Even when you’re taking those steps to protect yourself from COVID-19, it doesn’t leave a lot of room for your love or sex life.
-We get it — it can feel impossible to wait to go on a date or have sex when we don’t know when there will be a vaccine or cure for COVID-19.
+Sometimes taking steps to protect yourself from COVID-19 doesn’t leave a lot of room for your love or sex life.
+We get it — it can feel impossible to wait to go on a date or have sex, especially when you’ve already been waiting for so long.

 Get tested for COVID-19.
-If you can, you and your date should get tested before you meet.
+If you can, you and your date should get tested before you meet if one or both of you haven’t been vaccinated.
 In many places, COVID-19 tests are free.
-You typically get results in about a week.
-After you take the test, you need to self-isolate.
+Depending on the type of test, getting your results can take anywhere from 15 minutes to a week.
+After you take the test, you need to self-isolate until you have the results.
 Otherwise the results may not be true anymore when you meet up for your date.

 Meet outdoors — like at a park, the beach, or a restaurant with outdoor seating.
-Transmission of COVID-19 is much lower in well ventilated, outdoor space.
-Wear a face covering, and don’t forget to bring hand sanitizer.
+Transmission of COVID-19 is much less likely in well ventilated, outdoor spaces.
+Wear a face covering, and bring hand sanitizer.

-If you have sex, wear a mask.
+If you have sex, you can wear a mask.
 Sex with no kissing while wearing a mask might not be everyone’s cup of tea, but it’s an option.
-So are mutual masturbation and phone sex.
+So is mutual masturbation and phone sex.
 It’s also important to wash your hands and any sex toys you use before and after sex with soap and water.

 Limit the amount of partners you have.
 In general, the fewer people you’re in close contact with, the safer you’ll be.